MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Install-the-Web-Server-Components.md

      Make sure that the required features are enabled.
 For more information, see [How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client](How-to--Install-and-Configure-Internet-Information-Services-for-Microsoft-Dynamics-NAV-Web-Client.md)

+    >[!TIP]
-     Instead of installing and configuring IIS manually, you can use [!INCLUDE[navnow](includes/navnow_md.md)] Setup to install IIS and enable the required features.
+    >Instead of installing and configuring IIS manually, you can use [!INCLUDE[navnow](includes/navnow_md.md)] Setup to install IIS and enable the required features.
 If IIS is already installed, then Setup will enable any required features that are not currently enabled.

 -   If you want to configure SSL on the connection to [!INCLUDE[nav_web](includes/nav_web_md.md)], then complete the following procedures: